mohsinnazakat1/mohsinnazakat1/README.md

 ### Hi there, I'm Mohsin Nazakat 👋

-## I'm a Ruby on Rails Developer | Machine Learning Enthusiast
+## I'm a Full Stack Developer | Expert in MVP and No code

 ## More About me

-- 🔭 I'm Currently working on Ruby on Rails Projects, Machine Learning and Natural Language Processing
+- 🔭 I'm Currently providing my services to several clients around the globe
-- 🌱 I’m currently learning a lot of things
+- 🌱 I’m currently helping several people with my code
-- 👯 I’m looking to collaborate with other Ruby on Rails Developers
+- 👯 I’m looking to collaborate with other Full Stack Developers
-- 🥅 2022 Goals: Keep Learning and Keep Sharing

 ### Connect with me: